fsoubelet/dotfiles/README.md

 ## Prerequisites

-These dotfiles assume you are running macOS with the following software:
+These dotfiles are meant be have your machine working with the following software:

 * [Oh-My-Zsh][oh-my-zsh]
 * [Git][git]
 * [Homebrew][homebrew]
 * [Spaceship][spaceship] prompt.
-If you don't use it, make sure to comment its line in `zshrc`.
+If you don't use it, make sure to comment out its line in `oh_my_zsh_settings.sh`.
 It's easy to find.
 * [Tmux][tmux]
 * [Vim][vim] and [Neovim][neovim]

+These will be installed automatically if not already present.

 ## Install